Yandex Cloud

 • password: User password.
 The password must be from 8 to 128 characters long.

-To view the password, select the cluster you need in the management console, go to the Users tab, and click View password in the new user row.
-This will open the page of the Yandex Lockbox secret that stores your password.
+To view the password, select your cluster in the management console, navigate to the Users tab, and click View password for the new user.
+This will open the page of the Yandex Lockbox secret containing the password.
 To view passwords, you need the lockbox.payloadViewer role.

-• permissions: List of DBs the user should have access to.
+• permissions: List of databases the user should have access to.

 The username may contain Latin letters, numbers, hyphens, and underscores, and must start with a letter, number, or underscore.
 It must be from 1 to 32 characters long.